24/7 Care and Support

 Avoiding relapse is one of the hardest things to do when trying to be sober.
 Millions of alcoholics and addicts relapse every year.
 The life-threatening danger of prolonged alcohol use causes individuals to avoid people, places, and things that remind them of the substance.
 Drug addicts feel the need to get away from certain substances to not use them again in the future.

 According to research, if addicts can intentionally create psychological distance between themselves and their triggers, they’re much more likely to succeed in recovery.
-Understanding the psychology behind social distancing can go a long way toward staying sober for good.
+Understanding the psychology behind relapse can go a long way toward staying sober for good.

 The first thing people do when they experience a situation that could lead to a drug or alcohol relapse is to try to get away from it as quickly as possible.
 This can be seen in an addict’s sudden urge to leave a party after just one drink or in an alcoholic’s decision to move far away if his friends or family members continue drinking something that he knows will eventually lead him into relapse.